infinum/wordpress-handbook/Gutenberg/Anatomy of a block.md

 This is a folder where JS and SCSS registration specific to blocks lives.
 It's where the code for registering blocks is held, but also where you can place any JS or SCSS related to blocks only.

+Note that all block / component specific JS / SCSS should be added to that specific block / component folder rather than here.

 ### wrapper

 This is a special component that will be used if we want to share variables between multiple blocks and if we want to have a section ability for the block.